 Puja Patel, Optometry, Class of 2021

 Hi!
-My name is Puja Patel and I am a first year Optometry student here at Salus University.
+My name is Puja Patel and I am a second year optometry student here at Salus University.
 I attended Carleton College in Northfield, Minn. where I obtained a degree in chemistry with a minor in religion.
 Carleton is an extremely small school that puts a large emphasis on the importance of community service and giving back.
 I felt the same giving environment at Salus University during my visits!
 I was born here on the East Coast, but lived in the Midwest my whole life.
 I thought it was time to give the East Coast a chance!

 I chose Salus because of the early integration of clinical experience and the extremely welcoming environment it offers.
-Just in my first few weeks, I’ve had the opportunity to meet students from all different programs and different areas of the world.
+Just in my first few weeks, I had the opportunity to meet students from all different programs and different areas of the world.
 The transition was tough at first, but once I got into a routine, I had no doubt I made the right decision!

 My main reason for wanting to be an ambassador is to feel part of the community.
 As an ambassador, we represent the University as one rather than just our individual programs.
 We work together, volunteer in the community, and get involved!